 The Heather Heyer Foundation Scholarship is a monetary award.
-Scholarships will be awarded to those seeking a degree or certification in, but not limited to, law, paralegal studies, social work, social justice and education, and who intend to promote peaceful social change using those skills in their profession.
+Scholarships are awarded to those who have already proven themselves to be activists in positive non-violent social change.
+Scholarships are awarded to those seeking a degree or certification in, but not limited to, law, paralegal studies, social work, social justice and education, and who intend to promote peaceful social change using those skills in their profession.

 The Heather Heyer Scholarships was established in 2017 in memory of Heather Heyer, a paralegal who was killed in Charlottesville, Virginia during a peaceful protest.
-This scholarship recognizes Heather’s devotion to peaceful social change, and hopes to support the education and empowerment of activists, advocates, and allies in promoting peaceful, non-violent social change.
+This scholarship recognizes Heather’s devotion to positive social change, and hopes to support the education and empowerment of activists, advocates, and allies in promoting positive non-violent social change.

 The Heather Heyer Foundation does not discriminate on the basis of color, disability, gender, gender identity, gender expression, national origin, race, religion, housing status, or genetic information.

 The Heather Heyer Foundation is a Virginia not-for-profit corporation, that is an IRS 501 (c)(3) Tax Exempt Organization.
 Gifts and contributions are tax deductible.

 Pictured from left to right: Alfred Wilson, Co-Founder HHF; Alex Pappas, recipient from William Monroe HS; Amaya Wallace, recipient from Monticello HS; Susan Bro,Co-Founder HHF.
 Not pictured Emma Hale recipient from Charlottesville HS